 Contractors’ policies premiums also vary.
 Broadly speaking, contracting businesses that are exposed to more risk pay more than those that face less risk, because with increased risk exposure comes greater protection needs.
 Thus, a general contractor who builds commercial buildings might expect to pay more for insurance than a roofer who only works on single-family homes.

 Having a policy, however, is almost always less expensive than facing a potentially expensive claim without any coverage in place.
 While some businesses pay higher premiums than others, few (if any) can afford the possible cost of not getting insurance.

 Selecting a contractors policy is more involved than getting some other types of insurance.
 Contractors should first accurately and fully assess their business’ risk exposure, and then the should choose coverages based on their business’ needs.
 For instance, the contractors liability insurance chosen should be appropriate both in amount and coverage definitions for the work that a particular contractor does.

-Massachusetts contractors can get help with this multi-step process by talking with an independent insurance agent who’s familiar with the nuances of contractors insurance policies.
-A specialized agent will know how to assess risk exposure and select coverages, and the agent also can compare policies from different insurers if they’re independent.
+Massachusetts contractors can get help with this multi-step process by talking with an independent insurance agent from Dempsey Insurance.
+Our specialized agents know how to assess risk exposure and select coverages, and our agents also can compare policies from different insurers to find you the best rates.